sviteribuben/Introduction-to-Data-analysis-Start-Analytic/README.md

-Introduction to Data analysis
+# Introduction to Data analysis
-Start Analytic
+## Start Analytic

+I used some lib's and technics